SnapEDA helps manufacturers find alternate chips in the semiconductor shortage

 SnapEDA’s boom

 If product designers create a product with a certain component, SnapEDA can quickly tell them if the component is in stock or on back order.
-And if it is in short supply, SnapEDA can find other parts that will work instead, said Baker.
-SnapEDA has become a search engine for electronics design, and a million engineers are using it to alleviate shortage problems.
+And if it is in short supply, SnapEDA can find other parts that will work instead, Baker said.
+She said SnapEDA has become a search engine for electronics design, and a million engineers are now using it to alleviate shortage problems.

 Since the pandemic started, SnapEDA has seen its revenue triple among component suppliers.
 It provides a self-serve platform for engineers, whether they are checking for patents or looking for parts or designing new products.
-In a survey, SnapEDA found that 75% of its recent survey respondents have been affected by the shortage.
+In a survey, SnapEDA found that 75% of its recent survey respondents have been affected by the chip shortage.

-About 46 said their projects have been delayed, with some saying they’ve completely halted production.
-And 62% say they’ve needed to source alternate parts and spend time and money re-designing.
+About 46% said their projects have been delayed, with some saying they’ve completely halted production.
+And 62% say they’ve needed to source alternate parts and spend time and money redesigning.

-Jeri Ellsworth, CEO of Tilt Five, recently tweeted that the semiconductor supply chain mess was like nothing she had ever seen before.
+Tilt Five CEO Jeri Ellsworth recently tweeted that the semiconductor supply chain mess was like nothing she had ever seen before.

-“Spending my weekend doing last minute redesigns because parts like a common 25 cent voltage regulators have a lead times of four to six months and sketchy brokers are squatting on inventory demanding $15 per part,” Ellsworth said.
+“Spending my weekend doing last-minute redesigns because parts like a common 25-cent voltage regulator have lead times of four to six months and sketchy brokers are squatting on inventory demanding $15 per part,” Ellsworth said.

-SnapEDA noted that many engineers aren’t aware of market conditions when they design their products, nor do they know that there are “pin-compatible” chips from different manufacturers that can often do the same thing as the chips specified in designs.
-That is, if they have the same pin layout, they can often be used as replacement parts.
+SnapEDA noted that many engineers aren’t aware of market conditions when they design their products, nor do they know that “pin-compatible” chips from different manufacturers can often do the same thing as the chips specified in designs.
+That is to say, if they have the same pin layout, these chips can often be used as replacement parts.

 This is one of the benefits that came from Baker’s pet project.
-SnapEDA’s site includes tons of details such as schematic symbols and printed circuit board (PCB) footprints for electronics design, as well as 3D mechanical models to ensure proper mechanical clearances and design visualization.
-In addition to the computer-aided design (CAD) models themselves, engineers can also see a real-time report generated by SnapEDA’s patented verification technology, to gain transparency into manufacturability.
+SnapEDA’s site includes tons of details, such as schematic symbols and printed circuit board (PCB) footprints for electronics design, as well as 3D mechanical models to ensure proper mechanical clearances and design visualization.
+In addition to the computer-aided design (CAD) models themselves, engineers can also see a real-time report generated by SnapEDA’s patented verification technology to gain transparency into manufacturability.

 Gigantic shortages

-Of course, many parts that are in short supply have no alternatives.
+Of course, for many parts that are in short supply no alternatives exist.
 In those cases, product designers and manufacturers just have to wait for the supplies to loosen up.
-That could take time, as it often requires billions of dollars to build new semiconductor factories, and that construction can take years to complete.
-That’s why many are predicting shortages that will last well into 2022 and 2023.
+That could take time, as it often requires billions of dollars to build new semiconductor factories, and construction can take years to complete.
+That’s why many experts are predicting shortages will last well into 2022 and 2023.

 Toyota recently announced it would slash its September production due to chip shortages.
-Meanwhile, automotive manufacturers are often charging above sticker price to consumers, due to lack of sufficient component supply to meet the market demand.
+Meanwhile, automotive manufacturers are often charging consumers above-sticker prices, due to lack of sufficient component supply to meet market demand.

 Of course, SnapEDA can’t do much when the real problem is that we need another $10 billion factory or two.

-“The power of what we do is really in guiding people towards things that are available that are in stock because there are a lot of commodity parts that can be substituted easily,” Baker said.
+“The power of what we do is really in guiding people toward things that are available, that are in stock because there are a lot of commodity parts that can be substituted easily,” Baker said.
 “We can’t build more factories, we can’t help with that.
 But there are a lot of commodity components where people are getting stuck.
 And suppliers tell us all the time that they can’t keep up with the demand, however, they have this other component that would totally be a great substitute.”

-Still, SnapEDA isn’t surrendering.
-More than a million engineers are using SnapEDA to help them design hundreds of thousands of new products each year.
-The new engineering models are freely accessible to millions of engineers via the SnapEDA website, as well as through its syndication partners which include Digi-Key, RSComponents’ DesignSpark, and Mouser.
+The new engineering models are freely accessible to millions of engineers via the SnapEDA website, as well as through its syndication partners, which include Digi-Key, RSComponents’ DesignSpark, and Mouser.

-She added, “What we’ve realized is we can help our community by guiding them towards components that are available in the supply chain, whether they are cheaper or more cost effective for their designs.
+Baker added, “What we’ve realized is we can help our community by guiding them toward components that are available in the supply chain, whether they are cheaper or more cost-effective for their designs.
 As we’ve grown, we started linking up our huge community of product developers to suppliers.”

 Origins

 All of this is the brainchild of Baker, who at the age of 25 became obsessed with programming and design.
-She was an electrical engineer who graduated from the University of Toronto, and she was working at National Instruments when she couldn’t find some data she needed for a project, she hit upon an idea.
+She was an electrical engineer who graduated from the University of Toronto, and she was working at National Instruments when she was unable to find some data she needed for a project and hit upon an idea.

 “We created the first search engine specifically focused on electronics design.
 So we’re a database of chips, components, and all the little pieces that go on top of the circuit board.”

-In 2015, she was accepted into the Y Combinator accelerator and received funding from it and other Silicon Valley investors (early Google employee Georges Harik, Panos Papadopoulos, Cognite Ventures, 79 Studios, and Bernie Thompson) who liked her pitch about creating a “Google for electronic components.”
-Now, big tech companies and startups alike are using SnapEDA for their designs.
+In 2015, Baker was accepted into the Y Combinator accelerator and received funding from it and other Silicon Valley investors (early Google employee Georges Harik, Panos Papadopoulos, Cognite Ventures, 79 Studios, and Bernie Thompson) who liked her pitch about creating a “Google for electronic components.”
+Now big tech companies and startups alike are using SnapEDA for their designs.

-Now her service is in demand and the company has grown to 35 employees.
-The company makes money by showing “sponsored components” in search results, and it is profitable.
+With her service in demand, the company has grown to 35 employees.
+It makes money by showing “sponsored components” in search results and is currently profitable.
 And Baker is aware of how long it could take for the problems to rectify themselves.
-Some are buying entire boards to strip out the single component that they need.
+Some companies are buying entire boards to strip out the single component they need.

 “We’ve heard our supplier customers telling us that in some cases their customers are stockpiling parts until 2024 to make sure they aren’t impacted, in the same way we all stock-piled toilet paper at the beginning of the pandemic,” Baker said.